 Faculty must administer a student evaluation tool approved by the college in every class of the fall and spring semesters.
 Exceptions must be approved by the Dean.
 In interpreting the student evaluations, differences in subject matter, type and level of class, class size, as well as other factors considered significant should be taken into account.
-All student evaluations administered since the previous promotion or initial employment in the Harmon College of Business & Professional Studies (not to exceed 7 years) are to be included in the candidate's dossier.
+All student evaluations administered since the previous promotion or initial employment at UCM (not to exceed 7 years) are to be included in the candidate's dossier.